zerter555/DATAFROG_SF2000_DUCK-HUNT_THEME/README.md

 # DATAFROG_SF2000_DUCK-HUNT_THEME

-Theme for Dataforg SF2000, inspired by garlicOS Duck Hunt theme
+Theme for Datafrog SF2000, inspired by garlicOS Duck Hunt theme

 How to apply theme: